The Aliner Ranger 12 Camper Honest Review & Buying Guide

-We’re sharing our honest review and buying guide to help you make the best decision for your adventures!
+We’re sharing our honest review and buying guide to help you make the best decision for your adventures.
 Keep reading to get all the details.

 We love camping.
-Every chance we get, we head to the woods to camp.
+Every chance we get, we head to the woods to adventure.
 For the last 20 years, we’ve been sleeping in tents.
 Though we’ve had many epic adventures living the tent life and backpacking into remote places, we wanted a sturdier shelter we could cook inside of and spend more extended periods in.

 Speaking of bear proof, we take our Yeti coolers on every camping trip because they are bear resistant.
-Did you know that?!
+Did you know that?

 The Aliner Ranger 12 fits under Aliner’s medium-sized small campers.
-It is perfect for camping in remote areas, weekend road trips, or any campground!
+It is perfect for camping in remote areas, weekend road trips, or any campground.

 The Aliner Ranger 12 camper is outfitted with all of the conveniences of home, including:

 - 11-gallon freshwater tank